top of page

 The Key: Keeping Humidity as Consistent as Possible

-Proper saxophone reed storage is key in preventing reeds from warping.
+Proper saxophone reed storage is key to preventing reeds from warping.
 If you store your saxophone reeds in a slightly humid environment, then they won’t be as shocked when they enter your mouth.

 *Note that all of these saxophone reed storage options apply to cane reeds and aren't necessary for Legere plastic reeds.
-If you'll be playing outdoors or in a very dry environment, I recommend consider a Legere reed.
+If you'll be playing outdoors or in a very dry environment, I recommend considering a Legere reed (although I do recommend my beginner saxophone students start on cane reeds).

 Purchasable Option: Pre-Made Humidity-Controlled Cases